trychlos/pwix-i18n/README.md

 Allowed/disallowed through the `storePreferredLanguage` configuration parameter.

 This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if present.

+## Issues & help

+In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-i18n/issues).

 ---
 P. Wieser